 6″ X 60″ X 60″

 Collected from the mountainside of Seydisfjordur, this patch of earth is embedded in The Net Factory’s floor.
 Through the duration of the work, the earth cracks to reveal a line of light that emanates from its center.

 8″ X 36″ X 15″

-Eikos Mythos is an ongoing body of work that explores geological time scales, becoming, erosion, and the intersections of scientific process and art-making.
-It investigates ways of knowing through intuition, sampling, and collecting.
-How do we create likely stories and mythologies?
+Eikos Mythos is an ongoing body of work that explores geological time scales, change, erosion, and the intersections of scientific process and art-making.
+It investigates ways of knowing through intuition, sampling, and collection.
+The work stems from the question— How do we know the things we know?

 Anacostia River stone, steel, “Cool Water,” by Marty Robbins

 Using sound, stone, and steel, Remember Being Stone? is an investigation in the animacy of a stone collected from the Anacostia River.
 As the viewer approaches, the Song “Cool Water” can be heard gently emanating from the stone referencing colonial history and extraction.

 Work is displayed as a 2-channel projection on loop

 30 minute performance, “I Don’t Want to Set the World on Fire” by the Ink Spots